Caritas Internationalis: The beginning: Caritas Catholica

 In 1891, Pope Leo XIII's encyclical Rerum novarum was published, addressing the condition of the working classes.
 Rerum Novarum is considered a foundational text of modern Catholic social teaching and provides the ideological background for the work of Caritas.
 In this context, the first Caritas organisations began to be established, with Caritas Germany being the very first, founded by Lorenz Werthmann in 1897 in Freiburg.
 In the following years, national Caritas organisations were set up in other countries, including Caritas Switzerland (1901), Caritas Austria (1903), Catholic Charities in the United States (1910) and Caritas Czechoslovakia (1922).
 The first Caritas at the diocesan level was set up in Strasbourg, which is now part of France but was then part of the German Empire, in 1903.
-In 1916, in the context of World War 1, Caritas was recognised as the single official umbrella organisation for the German Catholic church's relief operations.
+In 1916, in the context of World War I, Caritas was recognised as the single official umbrella organisation for the German Catholic Church's relief operations.
 By 1922, all German dioceses had established their own Caritas association.

-The Eucharistic Congress of 1924 was a catalyst for the cross-border exchange and cooperation between Caritas organisations.
+The 1924 Eucharistic Congress was a catalyst for the cross-border exchange and cooperation between Caritas organisations.

 In July 1924, during the 27th International Eucharistic Congress in Amsterdam, an international conference on charity was held.
 This conference saw the participation of delegates from Austria, Belgium, Czechoslovakia, France, Germany, Hungary, Italy, the Netherlands, Russia, and Switzerland.
 The primary objective of the conference was to discuss Catholic charitable activities in various countries.
 These discussions revealed a plethora of charitable activities occurring, yet without effective cooperation and coordination.

 As a result, most participants advocated for the establishment of a secretariat for charitable activities within each diocese.
 This centralised management would aim to consolidate various charitable efforts within a diocese, allowing for national and international collaboration.
 This network of organisations was subsequently named Caritas Catholica and formally established in 1928, with its headquarters at Caritas Switzerland in Lucerne.
 Wilhelm Kissling, the director of the Swiss Caritas, was appointed the first General Secretary, while Paul Müller-Sirnonis, the director of Caritas Alsace, became the inaugural president.
 The secretariat was organised into six specialised sections: youth, knowledge and teaching of charity, aid to the poor and to families, immigration and housing, assistance to the sick, and the fight against alcoholism.

 The establishment of Caritas Catholica was reported to the Secretariat of State of the Holy See and the delegates of Caritas Catholica met every two years.
 Delegations were also present at some international conferences until the outbreak of the Second World War, when all activities came to a standstill.

 A few national Caritas organisations were set up during or right after the war to provide and coordinate aid for the populations most in need, including the American Catholic Relief Services (1943), the French Secours catholique (1946) and Caritas Japan (1946).